Azure-Samples/function-csharp-ai-textsummarize/README.md

 ## Deploy to Azure

-The easiest way to deploy this app is using the [Azure Dev CLI aka AZD](https://aka.ms/azd).
+The easiest way to deploy this app is using the [Azure Developer CLI](https://aka.ms/azd).
 If you open this repo in GitHub CodeSpaces the AZD tooling is already preinstalled.

 To provision and deploy:
 1) Open a new terminal and do the following from root folder:
 ```bash
 azd up
 ```

+* Note if you see a "resource group not found" type error this is caused by timing, and you can `azd up` again to safely resolve.